 - Eliminating an important government official who stands against your cause.

-- Forcing others to join your order or be punished.
+- Making others join your order or face the consequences.

 - Proudly accepting a promotion within your organization.

-- Collecting taxes from the poor and starving without any remorse.
+- Collecting taxes from the poor and hungry without any remorse.

-- Challenging an ally to a fight to become the next champion of your order.
+- Challenging an ally to compete with you to become the next champion of your order.

-- Using your position as a noble to bankrupt the businessman who sold you poor quality weapons.
+- Using your position as a noble to bankrupt the businessman who sold you poor quality goods.

-- Manipulating your fellow officials into passing a law that would benefit you but mess up the lives of thousands of others.
+- Convincing your fellow officials into passing a law that would benefit you but mess up the lives of thousands of others.

-- Bribing the guards at the prison to set your ally free.
+- Paying guards to set your ally free.

 - Mistreating people of lower social standing than you.